-What Factors Determine Quality Of Life?
+What Factors Determine A Good Quality Of Life?

 The World Health Organization (WHO) defines “quality of life” as “an individual’s perception of their position in life in the context of the culture and value systems in which they live and in relation to their goals, expectations, standards, and concerns.”

-As such, many different factors determine the quality of life for each person.
+Many different factors determine the quality of life for each person.
 Some of the concepts essential to figuring out someone’s positive and negative life aspects can include:

 - Overall health and wellness